celestory/joy/README.md

 - handle missing attributs for specific elements `<Box el="a" href="#truc" />`
 - cursor pointer?
+- do not generate mediaqueries if no breakpoints are present
 - Icons
 - ImageBox
 - TextSpan